owncast/owncast.github.io/content/quickstart/hetzner/_index.md

 - Add an “A Record” pointing to the ipv4 ip address and the domain you want to run Owncast on (if you used owncast.mydomain.com then type in owncast).
 - Do the same for an 'AAAA-record' but use the ipv6 address now.
 Replace the `/64` from the address that is showing in the console with a `1`.
 So `2a01:4f8:c17:e4d3::/64` becomes `2a01:4f8:c17:e4d3::1`
 - Wait no less than 5 minutes for your server setup to complete and DNS to take effect.
 It may take longer depending on your DNS provider.

+## Finish set-up via SSH
+- Login to your server by SSH’ing your new server: ssh `root@yourip`
+- The server will ask for 'Your Owncast Domain'.
+Here you enter the hostname you added to your DNS provider above, and your email address.
+These are only used to configure SSL on your new server so it’ll be accessible via HTTPS.

+## Access your Owncast server
+You should now be able to access Owncast via `https://your.owncast.domain/admin` with the user `admin` and the password `abc123`.
+You should change it via the web interface right away.